Create a storage account

 |Security||Require secure transfer for REST API operations||Optional||Require secure transfer to ensure that incoming requests to this storage account are made only via HTTPS (default).
 Recommended for optimal security.
 For more information, see Require secure transfer to ensure secure connections.|

-Enabling blob public access does not make blob data available for public access unless the user takes the additional step to explicitly configure the container's public access setting.
+Enabling anonymous access does not make blob data available for anonymous access unless the user takes the additional step to explicitly configure the container's anonymous access setting.

 |Security||Minimum TLS version||Required||Select the minimum version of Transport Layer Security (TLS) for incoming requests to the storage account.
 The default value is TLS version 1.2.
 When set to the default value, incoming requests made using TLS 1.0 or TLS 1.1 are rejected.
 For more information, see Enforce a minimum required version of Transport Layer Security (TLS) for requests to a storage account.|